m2c2-project/m2c2kit/website/docs/tutorials/fundamentals/actions/move.md

 # Move

-The `Move` action animates an entity's position over time.
+The `Move` action animates a node's position over time.

 The options object for the `Move` action has the following properties: